npearce/F5-iApps_and_Ansible-playbooks/BIG-IP/01-README.md

 4. Click 'Save'
 5. Execute the Job (Rocket Ship).

+**Important**
 An iApp name contains version numbers for both the implementation layer (major and minor version) and the presentation layer.
 When we retrieve a list of iApps from the BIG-IP the implementation layer minor version is omitted.
 For example, if you installed the iApp "appsvcs_integration_v2.0-002_001.tmpl", the JSON response when retrieving a list of iApps would show "appsvcs_integration_v2.0_001".
 For more on appsvcs_integration versions please read: http://appsvcs-integration-iapp.readthedocs.io/en/latest/design.html#versioning

+Unless you had already installed the iApp manually, the playbook will come back `"msg": "'appsvcs_integration_v2.0_001' not found"` but note that it correctly assembled the version number variables to produce the correct name 'appsvcs_integration_v2.0_001'.
+We'll use this more later!

 *Optional exercise:*
 Run the same playbook again but providing an iApp we know exists.
 For example, "f5.http".
 This should will report 'f5.http found'.
 Note that we did no re-write any of the playbook to achieve this.